LUCARIOPOKI/Warehouse-Video-Analytics/README.md

 - Extracted video frames containing people and saved them separately.
 - Split the extracted video into **10-second clips**.
 - Processed these clips using Google’s **Gemini model** to identify potential mishandling activities.
+- Added an exception to handle the model overloading and prevent execution from stopping midway.
+- All the Mishandled video Urls will be stored in a text file.

 ---